neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 ```

 {% hint style="warning" %}
-`neuro-flow upload` and `neuro-flow download` will not work for volumes whose remote is the Neu.ro Disk due to specifics of how disks work.
+`apolo-flow upload` and `apolo-flow download` will not work for volumes whose remote is the Neu.ro Disk due to specifics of how disks work.
 {% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context).